JustinDFuller/medium-stories/drafts/a-pattern-for-string-tests.md

     try {
       new UserInvitation().validate()
     } catch (e) {
-      error = e.constructor // The constructor (type) of the error is being captured }
+      error = e
+    }

     t.equal({
       expected: UserInvitationValidationError,
-      actual: error
-    })
+      actual: error.constructor // The constructor (type) of the error is being tested })
   }
 })